-Wimbledon is fast-approaching with the biggest names in tennis gearing up for a big fortnight in SW19.
+Wimbledon is heating up as the biggest names in tennis gear up for a big week at SW19.

-Roger Federer and Novak Djokovic continue to breathe down Djokovic’s neck, while Kerber faces a tough battle in the fluid, ever-changing women’s game.
+Roger Federer and Rafael Nadal continue to breathe down Djokovic’s neck, while several big names continue to battle it out in the fluid, ever-changing women’s game.

-For Wimbledon fans, it’s never too early to start planning ahead of the legendary tennis tournament — whether you’re determined to beat the crowds this year and secure a ticket, or if you’re hoping to catch a nail-biting final in front of the telly with a pot of strawberries and cream on your lap.
+For Wimbledon fans, it’s time to beat the crowds and secure a ticket or huddle up in front of the TV with a pot of strawberries and cream on your lap.